Why Haven’t You Finished Your Microsoft 365 Migration Yet?

 One area that is not automatically synchronized, though, is send-as permissions.
 So if people not only access shared mailboxes but also send as the mailbox, then this permission must be manually re-applied to the shared mailbox.

 In Exchange 2013 Cumulative Update 10 and Exchange 2016, a new option for improving access to mailboxes cross-premises has been introduced.
-Right now it’s looking like it’s for testing only as very little documentation (apart from this article) has been released.
+Right now it’s looking like it’s for testing only as very little documentation (apart from this article Overview of delegation in an Office 365 hybrid environment) has been released.

 However, it does provide functionality enabling Outlook to open Shared Mailboxes on-prem for cloud-based mailbox and edit calendars cross-forest now and is fairly simple to configure.